-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+MANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2021 OI R ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 001-40222 BYTE ACQUISITION CORP.
-(Exact name of registrant as specified in its charter) Cayman Islands (State or other jurisdiction o.f.
-N/A (I.R.S.
-Employer incorporation or organization (I.K.S.
-Employer Identification Number) 445 Park Avenue, 9 th Floo New York, NY r 10022 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (917) 969-9250 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbols Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-half of one redeemable warrant BY rsu The Nasdaq Stock Market LLC Class A Ordinary Shares included as part of the BY TS The Nasdaq Stock Market LLC units Redeemable warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 ВҰТ rsw The Nasdaq Stock Market LLC S ecurities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well -known seasoned issuer, as def ined in Rule 405 of the Securiti ies Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not rec quired to file reports pursuant to o Section 13 or Section 15(d) o f the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant Regulation S-T during the preceding 12 months (or for su for the past 90 days.
-Yes $\boxtimes$ No $\square$ le required to be submitted pursuant to Rule 405 of eports) and has been subject to such filing requirements Indicate by check mark whether the registrant is growth company.
-See the definitions of "large accelerate Exchange Act.
-(Check one): ted filer, a smaller reporting company, or an emerging and "emerging growth company" in Rule 12b-2 of the Large accelerated filer ☐ Accelerated f ĭler □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by che financial accounting standards provided pursuant to Secti- ransition period for complying with any new or revised recently completed second fiscal quarter) was approximately \$322,302,772.
+For the fiscal year ended December 31, 2022

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes⊠ No □ financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\Box$
+OR \square TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO COMMISSION FILE NUMBER 001-40222 BYTE ACQUISITION CORP.
+(Exact name of registrant as specified in its charter) Cayman Islands (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) 445 Park Avenue, 9th Floor New York, NY 10022 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (917) 969-9250 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbols Name of each exchange on which registered Units, each consisting of one Class A Ordinary BYTSU The Nasdaq Stock Market LLC Share, \$0.0001 par value, and one-half of one redeemable warrant Class A Ordinary Shares included as part of the BYTS The Nasdaq Stock Market LLC units Redeemable warrants included as part of the units, BYTSW The Nasdaq Stock Market LLC each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant (1) has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+X Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box recently completed second fiscal quarter) was approximately \$318,189,737.